jtomassoni/family-history/README.md

 TODO
 ----

-add belp button to gallery ans other pages
 *   make sure hover,disable, etc status effects work for all buttons
-*   upload all the content
 *   parse it for stories
 *   link family tree to stories
 *   link stories to gallery